wavevision/dependent-selectbox/README.md

 ### Client side

-There are a few ways of how to integrate the client side into your project.
+There are a few ways of integrating the client side into your project.

 #### 1. Register dependent select box as Naja extension